164 World Languages

 - Arabic (Tunisian): This is a set of dialects of Maghrebi Arabic spoken primarily in Tunisia.
 It’s known for its significant loanwords from Berber, Latin, French, Turkish, Italian, and Spanish.

-- Armenian: An Indo-European language, Armenian is the official language of Armenia and Artsakh and is widely spoken by Armenian communities around the globe.
+- Armenian (Eastern): An Indo-European language, Armenian is the official language of Armenia and Artsakh and is widely spoken by Armenian communities around the globe.
 It has its own unique script, the Armenian alphabet.

 - Assamese: An Indo-Aryan language, Assamese is spoken in the Indian state of Assam, where it is the official language.
 It is also spoken in parts of Arunachal Pradesh and other northeast Indian states.